Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Air France Strikes

-GOOD TO KNOW: Many Air France flights operate on share code with other air companies (HOP!, KLM, Delta…).
+GOOD TO KNOW: Many Air France flights operate on share code with other air companies (KLM, Delta…).
 Air France flights operated by an aircraft and a crew other than that of Air France might not be affected by this Air France strike.

-On the other hand, if one of these other companies (HOP!, KLM, Delta…) is operating on a share code with Air France and using Air France crew or Air France aircraft, these flights could be impacted.
+On the other hand, if one of these other companies (KLM, Delta…) is operating on a share code with Air France and using Air France crew or Air France aircraft, these flights could be impacted.

 Check your e-ticket to understand what air company is operating your flight.
 Is it Air France?
 Perhaps another air company on shared code with Air France?
 Check their website, and if your flight is affected, see what re-booking /cancellation options they offer.

-YOU HAVE NOT BOOKED YOUR FLIGHT TO PARIS WITH AIR FRANCE YET
+YOU HAVE NOT BOOKED YOUR FLIGHT WITH AIR FRANCE YET

-» Be flexible with your travel dates.
-If you were thinking about flying to Paris with Air France but have not booked your flights yet, avoid traveling to Paris during Air France strike dates.
+» Be flexible with your travel dates and avoid flying to /from France during Air France strike dates.

 » Consider other air companies to avoid eventual delays or cancellations.